What is Gestational Diabetes?

 - Gestational diabetes may also increase the risk of the mother developing preeclampsia (elevated blood pressure).

 Photo Credit: Maternity Comfort Solutions

 - A nutritionist can help design an appropriate diet if you have gestational diabetes.

 - A diet of three small meals with snacks is what can help maintain stable blood sugar.

 - The carbohydrates should be complex and not simple sugars.
-The books below will point out what foods are best sources of fiber and complex carbohydrates.

 * By learning what is gestational diabetes you will better understand why it is so important to make lifestyle changes before and after pregnancy!